Guarantee of supply

 If the Minister delists a brand that failed to supply, and no other new brand lists, the Minister may take one or more of the following actions:

-- increase the approved price to pharmacists of other brands of the pharmaceutical item that received a price reduction when the delisted brand was originally listed (this applies only in circumstances where the brand that failed to supply triggered a statutory price reduction);
+- increase the AEMP of other brands of the pharmaceutical item that received a price reduction when the delisted brand was originally listed (this applies only in circumstances where the brand that failed to supply triggered a statutory price reduction);

 - move the medicine from F2 back to F1 (or back to the Combination Drugs List, if appropriate) (this applies only in circumstances where the brand that failed to supply triggered a drug to move from F1 to F2);

 - revoke any voluntary price disclosure elections if requested by other responsible persons with other brands of that pharmaceutical item.